 Did you think that the TikTok pasta recipe was a passing fad?
 You thought wrong!
-Find out how, with just a few ingredients, a baking pan and an oven, you can feed a family or yourself in a pinch.
+Find out how, with just a few simple ingredients, a baking pan and an oven, you can prepare tasty baked feta pasta to feed a family or yourself in a pinch.

 If you love food and you’re social media savvy, you’ve surely come across the TikTok pasta recipe.
 It’s the one where a roasting pan is loaded with a layer of cherry tomatoes before a block of feta is placed in the center.